saigerutherford/CIFTI_fmri_workflow/README.md

 To create resting state and task connectivity matrices I used the scripts in the connectivity folder.
 These are MATLAB scripts that will regress out all of your confounds in a single step, and can also remove volumes from the time-series if this wasn't done already.

 ## Step 6: Task
-a.)
+You will need to clone the HCP pipelines GitHub repo (https://github.com/Washington-University/HCPpipelines) to get some of their scripts for the task analysis.
+You will also need to have connectome workbench & FSL installed. a.)
 Prep (fsf template)

 b.)
 Run-level modeling